HIV and AIDS Center

 When the ELISA screening test is positive (i.e. if there are HIV antibodies present in the blood) the test will be repeated.
 A positive ELISA test does not necessarily mean the person has HIV.
 Certain conditions can lead to false positive results, such as autoimmune diseases, liver diseases, multiple pregnancies, blood transfusions, or influenza.
 These conditions can stimulate the immune system to produce antibodies that cross-react with HIV antigens leading to a false positive.

-However, if the second test is also positive for HIV antibodies, another blood test, called a Western blot test, will confirm the result through the detection of antibodies specific for HIV proteins.
+The CDC no longer recommends using the Western blot technique to confirm the presence of HIV-1 antibodies.10,11 In the past, if the second ELISA test was also positive for HIV antibodies, another blood test, called a Western blot test, could confirm the result through the detection of antibodies specific for HIV proteins.
 The FDA approved the Western Blot Test in 1987.
-However, this test is not frequently used anymore in for HIV testing.
+However, this test is not recommended anymore for HIV testing due the preference for antigen-antibody tests.

 Rapid HIV Antibody Tests

-Examples of antibody rapid tests used in clinics that test blood, plasma or oral fluid for diagnosis include:
+Examples of antibody rapid tests used in clinics (not home) that test blood, plasma or oral fluid for diagnosis include:

 HIV Home Test Kits

 The FDA approved the OraQuick In-Home HIV Test in 2012.
 The OraQuick In-Home HIV Test does not require sending a sample to a laboratory for analysis.
 The kit, which tests a sample of fluid from your mouth, is approved for sale in stores and online to anyone age 17 and older.
-Other home test kits, the OraSure HIV-1 and the Home Access HIV-1 test are approved and can be viewed on the FDA website.
+The Home Access HIV-1 test, which required a finger stick for a blood sample at home, is no longer marketed.12

 The test checks for antibodies to HIV-1 and HIV-2.
 Positive test results using the OraQuick test must be confirmed by follow-up laboratory-based testing by seeing your doctor.
 Also, the test can be falsely negative if HIV infection occurs within three months before testing.